Tourism

 International visitation

-There were 191,000 international visitors to the Territory in 2023 (101,000 more than the previous year).
-Despite the strong year-on-year increase, international visitation numbers are only 64% of the 2019 figures.
-The recovery of international visitation to pre-pandemic levels remains challenging due to limited flight routes to the Territory and increased competition from other tourism destinations globally.
+There were 221,000 total international visitors to the Territory in 2024 (33,000 more than the previous year).
+Despite growth rising post covid, the recovery of international visitation to pre-covid levels has been challenging due to limited flight routes into the Territory and increased competition from other tourism destinations globally.

-In 2023, 146,000 international visitors came to the Territory for holiday, while 21,000 came to visit a friend or relative.
-About 8000 visitors came for business purposes, while 21,000 visited for other reasons.
-Holiday visitation is a key driver in the Territory, comprising about 77% of total international visitation.
-Tourism marketing is paramount to increasing international awareness of the Territory as a destination to attract and enhance the Territory’s brand.
+In 2024, 159,000 international visitors came to the Territory to holiday, while 31,000 came to visit a friend or relative.
+About 11,000 visitors came for business purposes, while 29,000 visited for other reasons.
+Holiday visitation was a key driver in the Territory, comprising about 72% of total international visitation in 2024.

 Domestic visitation

-In 2023, there were 1.4 million domestic visitors to the Territory, down 10.5% from 2022 and the average domestic visitor spent $1,521 per trip, down 5.7% from 2022.
-Lower domestic visitor numbers reflect shifts in consumer behaviour and higher airfares.
-In addition, competition is high in the global market for tourism, with a range of competing destinations ramping up their investment to attract potential travellers.
+In 2024, there were 1.4 million domestic visitors to the Territory, up 0.9% from 2023 with the average domestic visitor spend around $1,471 per trip, down 3.3% from 2023.
+Domestic visitor numbers continue to reflect shifts in consumer behaviour and the impact of higher airfares.
+In addition, competition in the global market for tourism, with a range of destinations ramping up their investment to attract potential travellers have contributed to the slow growth in domestic visitation.

-Business travel to the Territory is recovering at a steady pace, however the rate of recovery has been slower than holiday travel.
-In 2023, there were 459,000 business travellers to the Territory, down 7.9% from 2022, and 33% below pre-pandemic levels.
-Many businesses have maintained practices that were adopted during COVID-19 such as virtual conferences instead of face-to-face meetings, dampening the demand for business travel.
+Business travel to the Territory is recovering at a steady pace, with a better rate of recovery than holiday travel.
+In 2024, there were 590,000 business travellers to the Territory, up 28.6% from 2023, and 13.9% below pre-covid levels.
+Many businesses have maintained practices that were adopted during covid, such as virtual conferences instead of face-to-face meetings, dampening the demand for business travel.

-Despite year-on-year decreases, the outlook for tourism in the long term is positive.
-New airline routes secured during 2023-24 are placing downward pressure on airfares, however the Territory is challenged by competition from international destinations for visitation.
-In the long term, the tourism industry is expected to be supported by domestic visitation as more frequent flight routes are established and inflationary pressures decrease.
+The Territory faces strong competition from international destinations for visitation.
+In the long term, the tourism industry will also be supported by improvements in domestic visitation as more frequent flight routes are established.

 Government initiatives

-In 2024-25, the Territory Government has invested in a number of projects that will help support the tourism sector across the Territory:
+Along with the ongoing boost to base funding, the Territory Government is investing in a number of projects that will help support the tourism sector across the Territory in 2025-26.
+These include:

-Five-year partnership agreements are in place with the regional tourist associations, Tourism Top End and Tourism Central Australia, and the Katherine Town Council to support visitor information services and intra-Territory marketing initiatives.
-Funding in 2024-25 will support the second year of programs under these agreements.
+- $3 million in the second year of the five-year partnership agreements in place with the regional tourist associations, Tourism Top End and Tourism Central Australia, and the Katherine Town Council to support visitor information services and intra-Territory marketing initiatives

 Accommodation

-In 2023, the average visitor spent 6.7 nights in the Territory, down 0.6 nights from the previous year.
+In 2024, the average visitor spent 7.3 nights in the Territory, up 0.4 nights from the previous year.
 The Northern Territory Monthly Accommodation Report outlines the accommodation sector in the Darwin and Alice Springs regions.
-In 2023, hotels experienced a decrease in bookings, with occupancy rates decreasing by 6.7 percentage points to 56%, relative to 2022.
-The hotel sector experienced an increase in supply up 3.4% to 3.4 million room nights, and a decrease in demand by 7.6% to 1.9 million room nights.
+In 2024, hotels experienced a marginal decline in bookings, with occupancy rates declining by 0.3 percentage points to 57%, relative to 2023.
+The hotel sector experienced a decline in supply, down 0.4% to 3.4 million room nights, and a decline in demand by 0.1% to 1.9 million room nights.

 Access